Do you want to install WordPress locally on Mac?

 After downloading the file from WordPress.org, you just need to unzip it.
 This will create an unzipped ‘wordpress’ folder.

-Now simply copy this folder into your MAMP document root folder.
+Now, simply copy this folder into your MAMP document root folder.

-Since we changed the document root folder, we need to copy ‘wordpress’ into applications/MAMP/htdocs/allwebsites.
+Since we changed the document root folder, we need to copy ‘wordpress’ into applications/MAMP/htdocs/allwebsites

 WordPress needs a database to store all of its content and data.
 You’ll need to create this database before you can create a local website.

 This will open phpMyAdmin in a new tab.
-In the phpMyAdmin dashboard, click on the Databases tab.

-For this tutorial, we will call our database test_db.
+For this tutorial, we will call our database ‘test_db.’

-PhpMyAdmin will now go ahead and create your database.
+PhpMyAdmin will then create your database.

-Now it’s time to install WordPress.
+Now, it’s time to install WordPress.

 In a new browser tab, simply go to http://localhost:8888/

 You should now see a link to the ‘wordpress’ folder you copied into your root document folder.
+Go ahead and click this link.
+This will open the WordPress installation wizard.

 The setup wizard will now ask for your WordPress database information.
-For database name, simply type the name you created in the previous step.
+For the database name, simply type the name you created in the previous step.

-Localhost just means that the database and website are hosted on the same server.
-In this case, the server is your Mac computer.
+You can then type ‘localhost’ into the ‘Database Host’ field.
+Localhost means the database and website are hosted on the same server, which, in this case, is your Mac computer.

 WordPress will now connect to your database and create a configuration file for you.
 Once it’s finished, you’ll see a success message.

 On the next screen, WordPress will ask you to add a site title.
+For example, you might use your business name.
 Most WordPress themes show this title at the very top of your website.
-For example, you might use your business name.

-You can also type your email address into the Your Email field.
+You can also type your email address into the ‘Your Email’ field.
 This is the address where WordPress will send all of its admin emails.

-After completing this form, click on the Install WordPress button.
+After completing this form, click on the ‘Install WordPress’ button.

 WordPress will now run the installation.